I travel a lot; I hate having my life disrupted by routine.

 Norcold 10 Cubic Foot Refrigerator

-This company, which is the leader in Marine and RV refrigerators, has just came out with a new fridge that would fit in our trailer with very little woodwork having to be redone and would give us an added 2 full feet of cubic space!!
 Again we had the boys over at General RV do the install (We’re getting to know Dave the shop manager and Wade the General Manager really well) and if any of you full timers out there want an upgrade, this is the way to go.

-The freezer is HUGE and the fridge itself is so much bigger, that it would be stupid for anyone who does more than just the few weekends a year to not spend a little extra money for the added space it gives you.
-I’m so glad we did this now and didn’t wait till we were on the road and have some place do it where we don’t know their quality of work.
-It was quite a bit of a job for General RV to get it in because they had to remove the rear picture window to get this monster inside the coach.
+I’m so glad we did this now and didn’t wait till we were on the road and have some random place do it where we don’t know their quality of work.
+It was quite the job for General RV to get it in because they had to remove the rear picture window to get this monster inside the coach.
+It was too big to fit through either of the doors, but they managed without an issue.

 Again, once the work was done, you would think it came from the factory and except for the new refrigerator being stainless steel, rather than the stock pine colored wood, it looks flawless!!
+It actually matches our stove which has the stainless finish so unless we told you it didn't come with the coach, you'd never know.

 I bet you never thought you’d see a grown man get so excited about a new refrigerator….HA!
 HA!
 Thanks to the people over at Norcold who thought up a way to add 2 full feet of cubic space to roughly the same size footprint and keep it looking so beautiful.
 We'll keep you in check with the performance and maintenance of this unit and let you know if it was worth the added expense.